cagov/design-system/components/statewide-header/README.md

 ## When and how to use it

-The statewide footer is a required Design System component.
+The statewide header is a required Design System component.
 Place it at the top of the website, above the department branding (site header) and all other content.

 If you want to include a translation widget in the statewide header, [reach out through our Contact us page](/contact-us) to find out how you can do so.